Dragon9804/ai-case-study/README.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

+I would suggest venturing into **Biomaterial Design**.
+Using 3D modeling and AI to help design new types of biocompatible materials for medical implants, prosthetics, or tissue engineering.

 * Why do you think that offering this product or service would benefit the company?

+In biomaterial design, optimizing properties such as strength, elasticity, and bio-compatibility is critical.
+Physna’s algorithms could help identify the best material compositions and geometries to achieve these goals, whether in drug delivery systems, artificial organs, or biocompatible implants.

 * What technologies would this additional product or service utilize?